-- Facilitated three technical projects as part of the Industrial Hygiene coursework during the spring 2017 academic semester for the Texas A&M University Health Science Center School of Public Health.
-These projects covered high-impact learning opportunities in air quality monitoring, hearing testing, and radiological safety programming.
+- Facilitated four technical projects as part of the Industrial Hygiene coursework during the spring 2018 academic semester for the Texas A&M University Health Science Center School of Public Health.
+These projects covered high-impact learning opportunities in environmental management, air quality monitoring, hearing testing, and radiological safety programming.

-- Initiated a program to support Wellness Works, specifically in the area of ergonomics, involving graduate students from the Texas A&M University School Health Science Center School of Public Health.
+- Performed 41 ergonomic assessments and provided outreach to 24 departments to support the Wellness Works program in the Texas A&M University Health Science Center School of Public Health.